trufflemedia/pir-to-pet-tutor/README.md

 # pir-to-pet-tutor
 This code is used to demonstrate how the [Seeed PIR](http://wiki.seeed.cc/Grove-PIR_Motion_Sensor/) can be used to detect a person and trigger a Smart Animal Training Systems [Pet Tutor Pro with Bluetooth](https://smartanimaltraining.com/products/feeder-only) to dispense kibbles.

+A demonstratrion video of the hardware and software in action is at: https://www.youtube.com/watch?v=UboJCq4RM9Y

 #### pir-basic-demo.ino

 A basic PIR demo, only requires the Bean+ and the PIR detector.